akamai/AkamaiOPEN-edgegrid-java/README.md

 ## Vision

 The idea behind the tool is to create a Java binding for signing OPEN API requests that is agnostic to the type of HTTP client used.
-The core module is *edgegrid-v1-googleHttpSigner-core*, on top of which a specific binding can be built, e.g., *edgegrid-v1-googleHttpSigner-restassured*.
+The core module is *edgegrid-v1-signer-core*, on top of which a specific binding can be built, e.g., *edgegrid-v1-googleHttpSigner-restassured*.

 ## Releases

 1.0
+- signing algorithm
+- binding for Google HTTP Client Library for Java
+- binding for REST-assured

 ## Bugs and features request